-E-cigarettes and vaping has exploded in popularity over the past few years and are being used by both adolescents and adults.
+E-cigarettes and vaping have exploded in popularity over the past few years and are being used by both adolescents and adults.
 Marketed and promoted to be a safe alternative to cigarette smoking, we now know this is far from the truth.
 The American Academy of Pediatrics joins the CDC to remind parents that e-cigarette use is never safe for youth, young adults, pregnant or breastfeeding women.

 So, what is vaping?